curiousoffice/playbook/README.rst

 Acceptance tests are code created from stories’ acceptance criteria.
 This code is run against the application.
 When executed for the first time, the test will fail.
 The developer writes application code until the test passes.
-When the test passes, the developer commits the code into version control with a message such as:
+Once the test passes, the developer will commit the code into version control with a message such as:

 *Author creates post*

 The code is then run on the Continuous Integration server to make sure the acceptance test still passes in an environment that matches the production environment.
-Everytime the code is pushed to the dev branch, the staging environment is automatically updated so anyone can see the current status of the project.
+Everytime the code is pushed to the dev branch, the staging environment is automatically updated so that anyone can see the current status of the project.

-When the acceptance test is green for the CI server and you and any other designers, developers, or clients are satisfied that the jobs story is complete on staging, the feature can be deployed to production at will.
-This can result in features being pushed to production very frequently, and therefore more value is being delivered to customers sooner.
+When the acceptance test is green for the CI server, and you along with any other designers, developers, or clients are satisfied that the jobs story is complete on staging, the feature can be deployed to production at will.
+This can result in features being pushed to production very frequently, and therefore, more value is being delivered to customers sooner.

 Continuous Delivery
 -------------------